smherwig/librho/README.md

 ```

 The build creates two libraries: `librho.a`, and a position-independent
-version, `librho-pic.a'; the former is intended for statically linking into an
+version, `librho-pic.a`; the former is for statically linking into an
 executable; the latter for statically linking into a shared object.